danielbirsan/EnitityResolution/README.md

 3. **Advanced Matching**
    - Incorporate advanced **token-based** or **embedding-based** name matching.
    - Explore **locality-sensitive hashing (LSH)** if you have extremely large sets.
+4. **Enriching data**
+   - Use LLM to extract data from the descriptions
+   - Value more the activity columns and the location columns